irmen/prog8/docs/source/comparing.rst

 -----------------------------------------------
 - You can use the ``extsub`` keyword to define the call signature of foreign functions (ROM routines or external routines elsewhere in RAM) in a natural way.
   Calling those generates code that is as efficient or even more efficient as calling regular subroutines.
   No additional stubs are needed.
+Y
-You can even specify the memory bank the routine is in and the compiler takes care of bank switching when calling it.
+- High level support of memory banking: an ``extsub`` can be defined with the memory bank number (constant or variable) where the routine is located in, and then when you call it as usual, the compiler takes care of the required bank switching.

 Optimizations
 -------------